John Button

 We’ve planted an extensive food forest of diverse species, to add to what remains of the original forest garden, as well as extensive vegetable gardens for our own kitchen, for friends and guests.
 It’s in need of a big refurbishment at the moment, having been neglected while pushing ahead with the construction as the primary priority.
 This whole land, shared with two others, is a remarkable arboretum of mainly Australian rainforest species, and there are kilometres of footpaths all over the land, giving access to the most beautiful parts of it.

-One boundary is over a kilometre of stunning rainforest creek, there is a large pond on the land, and the views of the world heritage national parks and caldera of the ancient volcano are spectacular.
-We eat very well, having an international cooking capacity; we are not extreme, but cook only vegetarian food generally.
+One boundary is over a kilometre of stunning rainforest creek, there is a small lake on the land, and the views of the world heritage national parks and caldera of the ancient volcano are spectacular.
+We eat very well, having an international cooking capacity; I’m not strictly vegetarian, but cook mainly vegetarian food.

 Currently I’m also designing and implementing a beautiful large (75 hectares-185acre) nearby property, focusing on functional integration of water management, cabinet and structural timbers, rotational grazing, food forest, small cropping and biodiversity.
 This is a long-term project.